Space Battleship Yamato (2010 film): Plot

-In 2199, after five years of attacks by an alien race known as Gamilas which rendered the surface of the Earth uninhabitable and forcing humanity to evacuate underground, the Earth Defense Force launches a counter-offensive near Mars.
+In 2199, after years of attacks by alien Gamilas which rendered the surface of Earth uninhabitable and forcing humanity underground, the people of the Earth Defense Force launch a counter-offensive near Mars.
 The fleet's weapons are no match for the Gamilas, who easily wipe out much of the force.
 During the battle, EDF captain Mamoru Kodai volunteers to use his damaged ship, the destroyer Yukikaze, as a shield to cover Captain Jyuzo Okita's battleship, allowing his escape.
 Mamoru's ship is destroyed.

 On Earth, Mamoru's brother Susumu is scavenging on the irradiated surface near the half-buried wreck of the battleship Yamato, when an object impacts near him and knocks him unconscious.
 He awakens to find an alien message capsule.
 Susumu also notices that the radiation has been reduced to safe levels around him.
 He is rescued by Okita's returning ship and it is discovered that the capsule contains engineering schematics for a new warp drive and coordinates for the planet from which it came, Iskandar.
 After learning what happened at Mars, Susumu accuses Okita of using his brother as a living shield and tries to hit him, but crew member Yuki Mori violently stops him.

-The radiation that covers the Earth's surface is slowly sinking into the ground, scientists predict that the human race will become extinct in one year.
-Okita believes the hope for humanity lies at Iskandar.
+The radiation that covers the Earth's surface is slowly sinking into the ground, and the scientists predict that the human race will become extinct in one year.
+Okita believes that the hope for humanity lies at Iskandar.
 A request for volunteers for the mission is sent out, saying that Iskandar possesses a device that can remove the effects of radiation.
 Kodai - a former EDF pilot - decides to reenlist.
 Their last battleship, the long-dead Yamato, is rebuilt and enhanced with alien technology.
 Before the Yamato can launch, the Gamilas attack with a gigantic missile.
 Captain Okita gives the order to fire the yet-untested Wave Motion Cannon, which successfully destroys the incoming missile.
 Kodai is reunited with his old fighter squad.
-Yuki, who joined the EDF years ago because of her admiration for Kodai, is bitter towards him, believing he left out of fear.
+Yuki, who joined the EDF years ago because she admired Kodai, is bitter towards him, believing he left out of fear.